SammanTyata/NextQuest/README.md

 details for each attraction in a single view.
 4. Rating and Review System -> Adds credibility and helps users assess attractions based on peer reviews.

+## Challenges Unique to Mobile Devices:
+1. GPS sensor is used to get the device's real-time location.
+2. External Storage Dependencies - Firebase to store the list of locations with real-time updates of all devices + Firebase for secure authentication with verification.
+3. Launching external applications. - Open Apple maps for directions.